brandonmarshal/lsx-demo-theme/logs/week33/logs-week32-day1.md

 -   Continued working on Case study & Trust testimonial section pattern.
 -   Working on more section patterns based on their content from the document.
 -   Implementing Bento block design for Services in a Phase section.
 -   Completed the next section on the Phase page 'Services in this phase' and 'AI Readiness Assessment' using the content from the doc.
+-   Completed the final section to get a basic design of the Phase 1 page using the content from the document

 ## Time Logs